the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Bug - Removed the ability to resend tickets from the Attendees page to Attendees who cancelled or refunded their ticket.
+[ETP-703]

 = [5.1.10] TBD =

 * Fix - Fixed ticket total formatting when using custom thousands and decimal separators.
 [ET-1197]